Applications will are now open. Apply by May 22, 2026.

 About the Program

-The Electric Lineworker non-credit training program is a one semester, 13-week program.
+The Electric Lineworker workforce training program is a one-semester, 13-week, non-credit program.
+Non-credit programs are designed for rapid skill development and direct entry into the workforce.
 Students receive specialized instruction in certification areas required by the electrical power industry.
 Upon completion, students are prepared for an entry-level position as an electrical power-line installer or repairer.
-The Lineworker Training Program will provide participants with transferable skills and experience for resumes.
+The Electric Lineworker workforce training program will provide participants with transferable skills and experience for resumes.
 Participation in and completion of the program does not guarantee participants a job at Mississippi Power or another electric utility.

 The curriculum focuses on basic safety, basic electricity, pole climbing and bucket truck operation, along with other basic skills needed for entry-level work in the utilities field.